-The power of canister HTTPS outcalls on the Internet Computer is that it allows smart contracts to directly connect to the Web 2.0 world, opening up a plethora of use cases.
+The power of HTTPS outcalls on the Internet Computer lies in their ability to connect smart contracts directly to the Web 2.0 world, opening up a plethora of use cases.
 Retrieve market data from crypto exchanges, send emails, integrate with other blockchains, and more.

 Today, the majority of the world's API-accessible data, such as stock prices, football scores, IoT-related data, or crypto exchange prices, is hosted on Web 2.0 services, which is outside the secure on-chain walls of a blockchain.
 As smart contract software often relies on external web 2-hosted data to implement useful functionality, it is crucial that this data be accessible, first to unfold the full potential of smart contracts, and second, to pave the way for blockchain singularity, whereby the majority of computations run on the blockchain.